-Organisations within the NHS have failed miserably to talk with medical whistleblowers.
-It's for this very reason that an inquiry is urgently required to establish a body of reliable evidence on this important subject.
+It's for this very reason that a statutory public inquiry is urgently required.
+A body of reliable evidence is required to ensure workable and realistic recommendations.
 From this, effective solutions could be developed to make sure the NHS changes in the future.
 Two areas that would be helped by this inquiry are preventable deaths and reducing the current high cost of medical litigation.
 Currently the NHS litigation bill is £15.7 billion.
-There is a failure of accountability within the NHS to the public.
+Many of these proceedings result in out of court settlements.
+This results in a failure of accountability by the NHS to the public. [ Financial Times].

-In reality, the medical establishment's culture has not changed as demonstrated by the Bristol, Shipman and Mid Staffordshire Inquiries.
-The Mid Staffordshire Inquiries has only taken a broad brush approach to whistleblowing and made recommendations that have no evidence to demonstrate their success.
-Many aspects of whistleblowing such as indirect gags were not examined by the Inquiry.
-In the interest of patient safety, we must insist that a full blown HSC Review is undertaken immediately.
+In reality, the NHS's culture has not changed as demonstrated by the Bristol, Shipman and Mid Staffordshire Inquiries.
+This closed door culture obsessed with protecting its own has now sought to create a facade that they are "improving the system.”
+This gives the public a false sense of security.
+The Mid Staffordshire Inquiries took a broad brush approach to whistleblowing and made recommendations that have no evidence to demonstrate their success.
+Many aspects of whistleblowing such as the impact of organisation reprisal were not examined by the Inquiry.
+In the interest of patient safety, we must insist that a full blown public inquiry is undertaken immediately.